LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Option 1 – Check out your company page as an admin

-Step #1 You need to be your LinkedIn company page admin to see the list of your followers here.
+Step #1 You need to be your LinkedIn company page admin to see the list of your followers.

-This is what the follower list looks like.
+This is how the follower list looks like 👇

 Step #1 Go to Sales Navigator Filters.
 Click “Lead Filters”.